General Dentistry located in Temple City, CA

 A bridge is similar to a crown, but the main difference is that a bridge is used to help replace missing teeth.
 A bridge is usually two crowns that hold on to a “dummy” tooth in the middle.
 This “dummy” tooth sits right on top of your gums to appear as natural as possible, and can sometimes function as an alternative to dental implants.

-First you’ll have a consultation and discuss your situation with the team of experts at Beautiful Dentistry Group, and if needed they may recommend a crown for any of the following reasons:
+First you’ll have a consultation and discuss your situation with our team of experts, and if needed they may recommend a crown for any of the following reasons: